Anxiety Counselling SG

 4. Social Anxiety Disorder

 Social anxiety is now also known as social phobia.
-People with social anxiety may have intense fears, apprehensions, and stress related to social situations.
+People with social anxiety may have intense fears and stress related to social situations.

-The fear is closely linked to embarrassment or recurring and uncontrollable thoughts about being negatively judged or perceived by others.
+The fear is closely linked to embarrassment or uncontrollable thoughts about being negatively judged or perceived by others.

 However, social phobia and shyness are quite different from each other.
 A person with shyness may feel embarrassed or shy talking or interacting with people, but it does not affect their life in any way.

-On the other hand, people with social anxiety may avoid activities such as talking to strangers, speaking in groups, or even eating in front of other people.
+People with social anxiety may avoid activities such as making friends, talking to strangers, speaking in groups, or even eating in front of other people.

 5. Obsessive-Compulsive Disorder

-Obsessive-compulsive disorder (OCD) is a major subcategory of anxiety disorders, although it is now differentiated by recurring, unwanted thoughts (obsessions) and repetitive behaviours (compulsions).
+OCD is a major subcategory of anxiety disorders.
+It includes recurring, unwanted thoughts (obsessions) and repetitive behaviours (compulsions).

 For example, someone with OCD might feel compelled to count to 100 before every work meeting and associate the action with overcoming feelings such as work-related stress or anxiety.